kevinbarabash/beignet/design/mvp/06_mutability.md

 # 06 Mutability

-In order for Crochet to have tight interop with TypeScript, it needs to support mutability.
+In order for Escalier to have tight interop with TypeScript, it needs to support mutability.
 TypeScript assumes that everything is mutiple unless otherwise indicated.